jmiszczak/wl-lessons-examples/pics/README.md

-This directory is used in some examples.
+Do not delete this directory, it is used in some examples.